kmjsm2/cse185_final_project/README.md

   file2              Path to the second gene.results file (not required for convert mode) out_dir            Directory to save the output plot or converted files
 options:
-  -h, --help         show this help message and exit --p_title P_TITLE  Title of the scatter plot --o_title O_TITLE  Title of the scatter plot.png
+  -h, --help            show this help message and exit --p_title P_TITLE     Title of the scatter plot --o_title O_TITLE     Name of the output scatter plot file --converted CONVERTED
+                        Name of the output file for convert mode --input_dir INPUT_DIR
+                        Directory containing input files for batch conversion
 ```
 Example to use convert:
 ```